pantheon-systems/documentation/source/docs/articles/wordpress/add-cloudflare-free-ssl-to-wordpress-sites.md

 ### Pushing the Changes Live

-The final step is to deploy your code to the Live environment.
+The final step is to deploy your code and plugin settings to the Live environment.
 For details, see [Using the Pantheon Workflow](/docs/articles/sites/code/using-the-pantheon-workflow/).
+Plugin configuration is stored in the database, so you will need to configure the plugin again on the live environment.
+Using the [wp-cfm plugin](https://github.com/forumone/wp-cfm) can make this a simpler task.
+See [our article](/docs/articles/wordpress/wordpress-configuration-management-wp-cfm/) for more information.

 It can take up to 24 hours before the SSL certificate takes effect on your Live site; please be patient.
 Once it's complete, you will see a green lock next to your domain name: